Baidicoot/another-website/content/posts/izf/index.md

          y ∈ f x p -> ⟨x,y⟩ ∈ disjoint_union f.
 ```

-That derivation is almost identical to our derivation for the cartesian product!
-In fact, the cartesian product is *definitionally equal* to the case of the disjoint union where $x_i$ is always $B$ for any $i \in A$:
+That derivation is almost identical to our derivation for the Cartesian product!
+In fact, the Cartesian product is *definitionally equal* to the case of the disjoint union where $x_i$ is always $B$ for any $i \in A$:

 ```coq
 Lemma cartesian_product_is_extreme_disjoint_union :